-- 1. Make sure the CLI is in Configuration mode. - 2.
-Add the metric by typing:
+- 1. Make sure the CLI is in Configuration mode.

+- Add the metric by typing:

+- For Standard OSPF Routes

-3. Configure the following parameter(s) as required:
+- vrf is the name of the chosen VRF - 3.
+Configure the following parameter(s) as required:

-Parameter Description metric-type { metric-type } Default: 2 The OSPF exterior metric type for redistributed routes. metric { metric } The metric for redistributed routes. route-map { route-map } The route map name.
+Parameter Description metric-type { metric-type } Synopsis: An integer between 1 and 2 Default: 2 The OSPF exterior metric type for redistributed routes. metric { metric } Synopsis: An integer between 0 and 16777214 The metric for redistributed routes. route-map { route-map } The route map name.

-Type commit and press Enter to save the changes, or type revert and press Enter to abort.
+4. Type commit and press Enter to save the changes, or type revert and press Enter to abort.